 Deficient ones: If you eat a well-balanced diet, you may not need many.
 It appears that many are vitamin d deficient.
 This as well as B12 and folate can be measured via blood tests. "overdoing" it on them can cause not only side effects but may prompt illness or worsening of ongoing medical problems. ...Read moreSee 1 more doctor answer

 - Talk to a doctor live online for free

-- What supplemental vitamins should i take as a 22 year old?
+- What vitamins should i take for anemia?

-- What kind of vitamins should i take to lose weight?
+- What drink should i take with prenatal vitamins?

 - Ask a doctor a question free online

-- What vitamins should a 47 year old woman take?
+- What vitamins should a teenage boy take?

 - What vitamins should people with ascus take?

 - Talk to a pharmacologist online for free